tateexon/ec2_docker_ami_builder/README.md

 4. Fill out the vars.env with the gathered information.
 5. Run buildBaseAmi.sh

-## Instruction to delete the ami:
+## Instructions to delete the ami:
 1. Run deleteBaseAmi.sh

 ### TODO in the future:
-- Specify policies and permissions for the group the user is in should have for this to work.
+- Specify policies and permissions the group the user is in should have for this to work.
 - Cloudformation to create the group, user, and required policies that can be run manually before running the build script.
 Don't know how much of this is possible.
 - Make the created s3 bucket private on creation
 - Maybe move this whole thing into a docker image that you can just run that to build this.
 Would make the only requirement be docker instead of aws cli.
 Might be overkill.